lijianweizhuwei/CMPT886/project/final_update.md

-# SIMD Legalization and SWAR
+# Swar and Type Legalization decision model

-## Project Introduction
+## SWAR and Type Legalization difference
 ![Alt text](../image//SelectionDAG.png)

 LLVM uses a SelectionDAG-based instruction selector, which translates the LLVM IR code to target machine instructions.
 We focus on SelectionDAG LegalizeTypes Phase.